lpmayos/lpmayos.github.io/index.md

   - images/image2.jpg
 ---

 I'm a Doctor in Natural Language Processing from Pompeu Fabra University, Barcelona.
 I work with deep learning models for NLP.
-Have a look at my [cv](/cv_lpmayos.pdf),  my [publications](https://www.semanticscholar.org/author/Laura-P%C3%A9rez-Mayos/1410920781) and my [blog](/blog).
+Have a look at my [cv](/cv_lpmayos.pdf), my [thesis](https://www.tdx.cat/handle/10803/674651#page=1), my [publications](https://www.semanticscholar.org/author/Laura-P%C3%A9rez-Mayos/1410920781) and my [blog](/blog).

 I am the president of <a href="http://pybcn.org" target="_blank">the `Barcelona Python Association`</a>, PyBCN, and the cofounder and coordinator of <a href="http://pybcn.org/pyladies_bcn" target="_blank">PyladiesBCN</a>, a group with a mission to promote, educate and advance a diverse Python community through outreach, conferences and events.